vexorian/dizquetv/README.md

 1. pseudotv-plex will scan your Plex library for playlists, looking for playlists with a summary starting with **pseudotv**.
 2. XMLTV and M3U files are generated from your **pseudotv** playlists, using metadata pulled from Plex.
 3. Add the PseudoTV (spoofed HDHomeRun) tuner into Plex, use the XMLTV file as your EPG provider.
-4. Watch your psudeo live tv channels
+4. Watch your pseudo live tv channels

 ### Features